Chiragkumar-Prajapati/Cop-Shop/ARCHITECTURE.md

 ### Objects
 - Package consisting of data-containing objects that are used across all parts of the application.
+	- **AddressObject**
+            - Contains information related to addresses, such as province, postal code, and address.
 	- **AccountObject**
 		- **BuyerAccountObject**
 			- Contains information related to buyer accounts, such as email and password.